Windy City Harvest

 McCormick Place Rooftop Farm Coordinator

 Riley Finnegan is the McCormick Place Rooftop Coordinator, a role she has enjoyed since 2019.
 From a young age, Riley had a passion for plants and nature.
 This passion was fueled by her studies at the renowned Chicago High School for Agricultural Sciences.
 Upon graduation, Riley knew there was only one path for her and that was urban agriculture.
 After much research, Riley applied and was accepted into the WCH Apprenticeship Program class of 2018.
-Her internship was spent at the Rodeo where she discovered an interest in beekeeping.
-After graduation Riley gained microgreen experience working at Closed Loop before returning to WCH as the McCormick Place Coordinator.
+Her internship was spent at Rodeo, where she discovered an interest in beekeeping.
+After graduation, Riley gained microgreen experience working at Closed Loop before returning to WCH as the McCormick Place Coordinator.
 Today, Riley is one of the WCH in-house experts on rooftop farming, microgreen production, and beekeeping.
 She continues to advance her education and stay up to date on best practices by reading, training, and attending conferences.
 She enjoys teaching the next generation of urban farmers and baking bread.
 Riley lives on the South Side of Chicago with her boyfriend and cats.

 Iririan Fransico